Nandinii-12/cmpm120-project4/CMPM120-Skeleton-main/README.md

 - Puzzle solving and interaction (3) - We made NPCs able to interact.
 We implemented tasks from the NPCs in order to get 3 keys to unlock next level.
 Tasks includes collection coins, collecting item, and interacting with the NPC to get keys.
 One point for each task.✅

+- Map Design (2) - The setting of the game is very important to our plot.
+We had to make sure the map designs is detailed and match what we are trying to